Tasarinan/editor-framework/docs/manual/register-panels.md

 }
 ```

-Once your package loaded, you can use `Editor.Panel.open('simple.panel')` to open your panel.
+Once your package is loaded, you can use `Editor.Panel.open('simple.panel')` to open your panel.

 ## Panel ID

-A panel id is a string equals to `{package-name}.{panel-name}`.
-It is used in most of
-the functions in `Editor.Panel` that needs to operate a specific panel.
+A panelID is a string equals to `{package-name}.{panel-name}`.
+It is used in most of the functions in `Editor.Panel` that needs to operate on a specific panel.

 Suppose we have the following `package.json` file: